baro-perez/UndoRedoCards/README.md

+Test assigment for a recruitment process
+For candidate assesment only.
+See LICENSE file for more info

 ## What you built
 GameManager instantiates the stacks from data from a ScriptableObject Each card has a suit and number with different sprites